Fundamental Concepts on Corporate Governance

 Noevir Holdings has adopted a corporate auditor system, with a Board of Corporate Auditors comprising 1 standing corporate auditor and 2 outside corporate auditors.

-In addition, the Company has established an Internal Audit Department that conducts regular audits across all divisions and reports directly to the President and CEO.
+In addition, the Company has established an Internal Audit Department that conducts regular audits across all divisions and reports directly to the President and Representative Director.

 The corporate auditors, the Internal Audit Department and an independent auditor attend Board of Corporate Auditors’ meetings whenever necessary.
 This facilitates mutual cooperation and enables a three-way audit control system that effectively executes its duties.